Deploy your Azure API Management instance to a virtual network - external mode

 Configure NSG rules

 Configure custom network rules in the API Management subnet to filter traffic to and from your API Management instance.
 We recommend the following minimum NSG rules to ensure proper operation and access to your instance.
+Review your environment carefully to determine more rules that might be needed.

 - For most scenarios, use the indicated service tags instead of service IP addresses to specify network sources and destinations.